ISSOtm/issotm.github.io/blog/_posts/2022-05-22-prehistorik.md

 The movement is created by displaying one of 8 pre-shifted combinations of the palm tree trunk.

 This only applies to the bottom of the palm trees, but that's fine, since Sam only goes behind their trunks.
-The window is also fine: since it's technically part of the background, it appears behind OBJs.
+The window is also fine: since it's technically part of the background, it appears behind OBJs regardless.

 ### Intro text